ng-girls/todo-list-tutorial-portuguese/component.md

 The same way we use inline template, we can use also inline styles.
 But for now we will keep the styles in a separate file.

+####Variable Types
 Another best practice we are going to add is using TypeScript's ability to define the **type** of the class member `title`.
 It is best to define types anywhere possible, because it can help you avoid mistakes and bugs.
 It also allows the IDE to help you when using variables and functions.
-The IDE can tell you what type of value is expected, and suggest auto-completion.
+The IDE can tell you what type of value is expected, and suggest completions.

 First, we'll define `title` to be a private member.
 It will prevent trying to access `title` from code outside this class. \(The template is a part of the class.\) Add `private` before `title`.

-Second, we'll define that `title`should receive only values of type `string.` Add `:string`after `title`.
+Second, we'll define that `title`should receive only values of type `string.` Add `: string`after `title`.
 This way we'll get an error if we try to assign something else.
-Available types are string, boolean, number, any \(if you want to allow any type\) and custom types defined by classes and interfaces.
-For example, AppComponent is an available type.
+Available types are **string, boolean, number, any** \(if you want to allow any type\) and **custom types** defined by classes and interfaces.
+For example, `AppComponent` is an available type.

-We will not be able to use this best practice all along the tutorial, because in some cases we'd like to keep the tutorial simple.

-The line defining the title member should now look like this:
+The line defining the `title` member should now look like this:

 ```ts
 private title: string = 'app works!';